 Fig. 2: Spotting parameters for Nano-Tip A and Pico-Tip at different voltages.
 Spot diameters for Pico-Tip were measured on PET surfaces.
-The following abbreviations are used: Pico, Nano = Pico-Tip or Nano-Tip A; H_2O , M = spotting with water or Metalon; dia. = diameter of Pico-Tip spots with Metalon.
+The following abbreviations are used: H_2O , Met = spotting with water or Metalon; dia. = diameter of Pico-Tip spots with Metalon.